soniacweb/project4redbrix/README.md

 <img src="https://i.imgur.com/WKZig24.png" style="width: 700px; display:block; margin: 0 auto;">

 ### About Page
-- some information about the company and property agents. playing around with query sets and how to filter my data when im fetching from the database.
+- Some information about the company and property agents.
+Utilised with querysets and how to filter my data when I'm fetching from the database.
-- dynamic data included in the form of seller of the month
+- Dynamic data included in the form of Seller of the Month, 'The Team' and the 3 most recent Properties Listings.
-- the listings page shows the property agent associated to that specific listing, this involves a property agent and property relationship
+- The listings page shows the property agent associated to that specific listing, this involves a property agent and property relationship.
-- main image, and smaller images undernieth in the form of a lightbox.
+- Main image, and smaller images underneath usting the Lightbox feature.
-- underneith the main image we have some information about the proprty, ie sq ft, room number, description etc
+- Underneith the main image we have some information about the proprty, ie sq ft, room number, description etc
-- there is a an enquiry button underneith the property agent's profile on this listins page. this opens up forn in a modal. its designed so if a user is already logged in, the email and name should pre-populate from the database.
+- There is a an enquiry button underneith the property agent's profile on this listings page.
+This opens up form in a modal.
+Its designed so if a user is already logged in, the email and name should be pre-populate from the database.
-- once registered, message will pop using django message, and formatted in bootstrap. includes some javascript so that it can dissapear after 3 seconds.
+- Once registered, a message will pop using django message, and formatted in bootstrap.
+It also includes some javascript so that it can dissapear after 3 seconds.

 <img src="https://i.imgur.com/B2zJ5pE.png" style="width: 700px; display:block; margin: 0 auto;">